The Insect at the Heart of Edgar Allan Poe's Story "The Gold-Bug"

 Interestingly, the unknown narrator in The Gold Bug lives in South Carolina, which is a major location for the golden tortoise beetle.
 Poe was stationed in the US Army at Sullivan's Island for two years, 1827 - 1829.

-Lands That Are Home To the "Gold Bug"
+US States That Are Home to the "Gold Bug"

 Sweet Potato Leaf Beetle or Gold Bug

 The golden tortoise beetle is distributed widely in eastern North America, west to about Iowa and even in Texas.
 It is one of three separate species of tortoise beetle found in Florida.

 Only plants in the family Convolvulaceae can serve as a living environment for this beetle and the possibilities include the sweet potato, morning glory, Ipomoea spp. and bindweed, Convolvulus spp.
 Wherever these three plants thrive, so too might the Gold Bug.

 The videos and photo images near this section all illustrate the color- and pattern-changing abilities of this interesting beetle.